c2lang/documentation/documentation/docs/build_system/libraries.md

 While C2 does not have header files or an *#include* mechanism, it does have *interface* files.
 These are similar to regular .c2 files, except for:

-* they have the .c2i extension (c2 inteface, get it?)w
+* they have the .c2i extension (c2 interface, get it?)
-* function can have no bodies
+* functions can have no body
 * every declaration must be public
 * the filename (except .c2i) must match the module name inside (eg foo.c2i -> module foo; )
 * there can be only one file per module